 Types of installment loans

-A personal loan is money provided by a lender that can be repaid in monthly installments over a fixed period of time at a fixed interest rate.
+A personal loan is money provided by a lender that can be repaid in monthly installments over a fixed period at a fixed interest rate.
 These loans are available from online lenders, private lenders and credit unions.

 “A personal loan can be a great financing option for consumers looking to budget a wide range of expenses from car repairs to home improvements,” says Mark Victoria, head of unsecured lending for TD Bank.
 “A very common and effective use of a personal loan is to consolidate higher interest credit card debt.”